Apply to build new or redevelop existing long-term care beds

 All long-term care homes in Ontario must be licensed or approved by the Ministry of Long-Term Care to operate a long-term care bed.

-The requirements for the ministry’s licensing review and approval process are stipulated in Part VII and Part VIII of the Long-Term Care Homes Act, 2007 (LTCHA) and Regulation 79/10.
-The ministry’s licensing review has multiple components, including, but not limited to:
+The requirements for the ministry's licensing review and approval process are stipulated in Part VII and Part VIII of the Fixing Long-Term Care Act, 2021 (FLTCA) and O. Reg.
+246/22.
+The ministry's licensing review has multiple components, including, but not limited to:

 - the Minister of Long-Term Care's determination for the need of long-term care beds in an area